Ericcsr/HardGAT/README.md

 HardGANet implementor
 ----------------------
-This example was implemented by [Ericcsr](https://github.com/Ericcsr) during his *** work at the AWS Shanghai AI Lab.
+This example was implemented by [Ericcsr](https://github.com/Ericcsr) during his Internship work at the AWS Shanghai AI Lab.

 The graph dataset used in this example
 ---------------------------------------